 The Mcity Driverless Shuttle operated on public roads within the University of Michigan’s north campus over an 18-month period to support research and data collection to gauge consumer acceptance of automated vehicles.
 The Mcity Driverless Shuttle research project was completed in 2019.

 The Ann Arbor Connected Environment (AACE) is a living laboratory supporting the development and testing of connected vehicles and related technologies on the streets of Ann Arbor.
-With U-M’s Transportation Research Institute (UMTRI) we are now providing near real-time data from 2,500 connected vehicles and 70 connected intersections.
-The more than 50 million miles of AACE data we have collected have helped us learn how, where, and when people drive, facilitating the development of a microscopic mobility model for the City of Ann Arbor.
+With U-M’s Transportation Research Institute (UMTRI), we collected real-time data from 2,500 connected vehicles and 70 connected intersections over several years.
+The more than 50 million miles of AACE data collected have helped us learn how, where, and when people drive, facilitating the development of a microscopic mobility model for the City of Ann Arbor.